UKCloud/documentation/articles/openshift/oshift-sco.md

 With UKCloud for Red Hat OpenShift, we deploy an OpenShift cluster that contains multiple nodes: nodes for the cluster control plane, infrastructure nodes for additional services, such as ingress controllers, metrics, developer console and aggregated logging, and application nodes for your containerised applications.

 > [!NOTE]
-> An operational OpenShift cluster requires a ***Control Plane*** consisting of a minimum of three control plane nodes and we recommend a minimum of two ***Infrastructure Nodes*** to provide additional services, such as ingress controllers, metrics, developer console and aggregated logging.
+> An operational OpenShift cluster requires a ***Control Plane***, consisting of a minimum of three Control Plane Nodes, and we recommend a minimum of two ***Infrastructure Nodes*** to provide additional services, such as ingress controllers, metrics, developer console and aggregated logging.
 You'll need at least one ***Application Node*** to run your application, however we recommend a minimum of two nodes for resilience.

 #### Control Plane

-The Control Plane provide the foundation OpenShift services to support the orchestration and management of the container runtime environments.
-An operational OpenShift cluster requires a minimum of three control plane nodes for API, scheduling and etcd key-value store.
+The Control Plane provides the foundation OpenShift services to support the orchestration and management of the container runtime environments.
+An operational OpenShift cluster requires a minimum of three Control Plane Nodes for API, scheduling and etcd key-value store.

 #### Infrastructure Nodes

-Infrastructure nodes provide supporting services such as OpenShift routers, registry, metric collection and aggregated logging.
-Infrastructure nodes are not mandatory, but we recommend a minimum of two infrastructure nodes to provide integrated cluster services.
+Infrastructure Nodes provide supporting services such as OpenShift routers, registry, metric collection and aggregated logging.
+Infrastructure Nodes are not mandatory, but we recommend a minimum of two Infrastructure Nodes to provide integrated cluster services.

 #### Application Nodes

-Application nodes provide the compute resources to host your containerised applications and services.
-We strongly recommend the initial deployment of two or more application nodes for production environments to provide resilience to your workloads in the event of the failure of a single node.
+Application Nodes provide the compute resources to host your containerised applications and services.
+We strongly recommend the initial deployment of two or more Application Nodes for production environments to provide resilience to your workloads in the event of the failure of a single node.

 ### Storage options